HongyuSun2004/product_recommendation/README.md

 - The third MapReduce Job generate the indicator matrix which retains only the anomalous (interesting) co-occurrences.
 The indicator matrix will serve as clues for recommendation.
 The input is the output of the previous MapReduce Job output.
 The output key is a product IDs, and the value is a list of products whick can be used as recommendation.
 The production list are ranked by the co-occur number.

 ### How to create your recommendation jar file:
 * Create your LogFileLineParser java class which implements the parser.LogFileLineParser interface.
+Your LogFileLineParser should provide parse session ID and parse product ID methods.
+Those methods will be used by map-reduce job to parse each line of log files.
 * Use maven to build and create the recommendation-1.0-SNAPSHOT.jar file
 ```sh
 mvn package